 3. They harbour resentment

-They’re the ones that everyone in the family runs to and they resent it, complain about it but won’t stop sacrificing themselves for others.
+They’re the ones that everyone runs to and they resent it, complain about it but won’t stop sacrificing themselves for others.

-They can use this evidence to prove how evil money is, and guilt trip others who have money.
+They can use this evidence to prove how evil money is and guilt trip others.

 Or they can use this to manipulate others to look after them as they continue to prove how virtuous they are because they don’t have money.

 The resentment martyrs feel stems from the belief that they're unappreciated for all they sacrifice.
 They need to feel needed because their self-worth is so deeply tied to this.

 The weird thing is that the martyr feels really awkward with compliments and recognition and will actually shut down if they get too many compliments.
 It’s not about humility but a deeper lack of self-esteem.

 Join me for the FREE Heal Your Money Shadow Teleclass

 In this class I’ll be doing an exercise on healing your money shadow and turning your money shadow into your number 1 fan.